material-admin/doc-material-components/toggle-button-examples/Web-toggle/web-button-example.md

 ```

 ### Import JavaScript effects
-You can also add a JavaScript ripple effect (see [MDC Ripple](https://github.com/material-components/material-components-web/blob/master/packages/mdc-ripple)) to your buttons by importing then instantiating `MCDRipple` in your `*.js` file.
+You can also add a JavaScript ripple effect (see [MDC Ripple](https://github.com/material-components/material-components-web/blob/master/packages/mdc-ripple)) to your buttons by importing and then instantiating `MCDRipple` in your `*.js` file.
 See the page on importing the [JavaScript component](https://github.com/material-components/material-components-web/blob/master/docs/importing-js.md) for more information on importing JavaScript.

 ```js
 import {MDCRipple} from '@material/ripple';